neilsextra/peapod/README.md

 - **REGISTER** is a store of Passports within a browser.
 This utilises local storage within a browser and thefore may not be replicated in other browsers.
 - **POD Identifier** is an unqiue identifier to select the pod.
 Each certificate contains a unique POD Identifier.
 - **PRIVATE KEY** is a key contained within the Pasport to encrypt the session key.
 This is never stored in a POD.
+- **BACKUP** is a zip file that contains the contents (except certificates and keys) of all files and database connections.
-- **VIEWERS** there are 3 viewers, a CSV viewer, PDF viewer and a Hex viewer for everything else.
+- **VIEWERS** there are 3 viewers, a CSV viewer, PDF viewer and a Hex viewer for everything all other file formats.

 PEAPOD manager has a javascript front-end and Python backend.
 The Python back-end utilised the Flask web framework to generate the HTML.
 > **Note:** The console is written in javascript and is a Single Page Application - *SPA*.
 It avoids using web-frameworks like REACT, jQuery, VUE, etc.